quicwg/base-drafts/draft-ietf-quic-qpack.md

 ### Invalid References

-If the decoder encounters a reference in a field block representation to a dynamic table entry which has already been evicted or which has an absolute index greater than or equal to the declared Required Insert Count ({{header-prefix}}), it MUST treat this as a connection error of type
+If the decoder encounters a reference in a field line representation to a dynamic table entry which has already been evicted or which has an absolute index greater than or equal to the declared Required Insert Count ({{header-prefix}}), it MUST treat this as a connection error of type